mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-custom-properties.md

 # Mimcss Guide: Custom Properties

 ### Custom Properties in CSS Files
 CSS custom properties are properties with arbitrary names beginning with two dashes.
-The properties are defined as having arbitrary values and then they are used in the values of the style properties, so that the custom property value becomes the value of the style property.
+The properties are defined as having arbitrary values and they are used as values of the style properties.
 Here is an example:

 ```css
 :root {